Groninger Museum

 Passion and daring

-In Groningen, we like to do things just a little differently.
-With every exhibition, the museum challenges itself and thus its visitors to look at visual art with a different perspective.
+In Groningen, we like to do things slightly differently.
+With every exhibition, the museum challenges itself and thus its visitors to look at visual art differently.
 Well-known examples are the well-attended exhibitions of Russian painting and the David Bowie exhibition.
 With passion and daring, the museum manages to tackle themes that are innovative, yet also appeal to a wide audience.
 The permanent collection is also worth a visit: historical objects that tell the history of Groningen, Asian ceramics and, of course, paintings by the Groningen art group De Ploeg.

 Find out more